Arjun-Mota/arjun-mota.github.io/_posts/algorithm_intuition/2020-08-16-linear-regression.md

 ## End Quote

-> “Machine intelligence is the last invention that humanity will ever need to make.” ~ Nick Bostrom
+> “Machine intelligence is the last invention that humanity will ever need to make.” ~ <b>Nick Bostrom</b>